Must-Know Vocab For Wuhan Coronavirus: From Droplets To Zoonotic

 Person-to-person contact: How a disease might spread from one person to another.
 This can happen in many ways – by kissing, touching, having sex, exchanging bodily fluids, sneezing or coughing.

 Droplet: The spray produced by sneezing, coughing or even talking.
 "Have you ever seen that kind of classic picture of a kid coughing and the amount of droplets coming out?" says Nolan.
-"It's fluid from your lungs being respired" — that is, breathed out.
+"It's aerosolized particles from your lungs being respired" — that is, breathed out.

 Droplets can spread disease when an infected person coughs or sneezes — and the spray lands on a nearby person's mouth, nose or eyes.
 It can also spread when a person touches a body part or a surface with infected droplets, then touches their face.